thelukehurley/responsive-design-and-web-dev/sample-autumn-paper/sample-autumn-paper.md

 ## Computer Instructions

-1. On your desktop create a new folder named *examRDD-YourKnumber.
-(Remember to replace YourKnumber with your actual K number).
+1. On your desktop create a new folder named *examRDD-YourK-number*.
+(Remember to replace YourK-number with your actual K number).
 Create a subfolder called **images* within this folder.
 2. Download the *examResources.zip* file from the Moodle Exam Module page.
 It contains several files.
 3. Extract these files to the newly created folder on your desktop.
 Place all images in the *images* sub folder.
 4. Complete all activities as outlined below using your code editor to edit these files and use Microsoft Edge, Chrome or Firefox to view your files.